SamWhited/AfterTheQuake/README.md

 # After the Quake

 [DramaTech Theatre](http://dramatech.org) at [Georgia Tech](http://gatech.edu)
-is performed Frank Galati and Haruki Murakami's 'After the Quake' in [February of 2012](http://dramatech.org/shows/details/87).
+performed Frank Galati and Haruki Murakami's 'After the Quake' in [February of 2012](http://dramatech.org/shows/details/87).
 This repo contains a proposed (unused) set design for the show.

 ## Synopsis